How much does a $1 million life insurance policy cost?

 Collapse table

-Methodology: Estimated monthly sample premiums are for male and female non-smokers in a Preferred health class, buying a $1,000,000, 10-year term life insurance policy.
-Life insurance averages are based on a composite of policies offered by Policygenius from Banner Life, Brighthouse Financial, Corebridge Financial, Foresters Financial, Lincoln Financial, Mutual of Omaha, Pacific Life, Protective, Prudential, Symetra, and Transamerica, and may vary by insurer, term, coverage amount, health class, and state.
-Not all policies are available in all states.
-Rate illustration valid as of 06/01/2023.
+Methodology: Average monthly rates are calculated for male and female non-smokers in a Preferred health classification obtaining 20-year $1 million life insurance policies.
+Life insurance averages are based on a composite of policies offered by Policygenius from Legal & General America, Brighthouse Financial, Corebridge Financial, Foresters Financial, Lincoln Financial, Mutual of Omaha, Pacific Life, Protective, Prudential, Symetra, and Transamerica and the Policygenius Life Insurance Price Index, which uses real-time data from leading life insurance companies.
+Rates may vary by insurer, term, coverage amount, health class, and state.
+Not all policies available in all states.
+Rate illustration valid as of 10/01/2024

-Monthly costs for a 15-year, $1 million term life insurance policy
+Average cost of a $1 million life insurance policy with a 30-year term

 Age